Graduate Students - Please see specific information at the bottom of the page.

 - The title and description of your project

 - A description of methods, resources, and strategies you may use

 - Note: For more information on the above Directed Activity Contract and how to submit it, please see the Directed Activity Contract Workflow Guide.
 This is an excellent resource for students and faculty as they work through the process of completing and submitting the contract.

 - After you submit the form, wait for the next steps via email.

-- There are 3 stages of review after you submit it: your instructor (varies), an academic approver (Professor Emily Hoover, Department Head), and a final approver (Lauren Matushin, the departmental administrator).
+- There are 3 stages of review after you submit it: your instructor (varies), an academic approver (Lauren Matushin, the department administrator, who will work with the department head), and a final approver (Lauren Matushin, the departmental administrator, who will then issue the permission number).
 They will each be automatically prompted to review the contract when it is their turn.
 You should respond quickly to any emails you receive about your contract.